-Participation in a discipline - or subject - related experience.
+Internships are an important part of students' professional development and allow for the application of classroom knowledge in a professional setting.
+Students will participate in a discipline or subject-related experience, gaining valuable skills and experience, insight to possible careers, and networking opportunities with professionals in the field.
 Evaluation by written or oral reports or examination.
-If this is a paid work experience, also register for UCC 310 - Cooperative Education.
-Prerequisite(s); if any: Written permission of instructor and approval of the division dean required.
-Limited to juniors and seniors in good academic standing.
+Prerequisite(s); if any: Permission of instructor and approval of the school dean.
+Limited to sophomores in good academic standing.